-Site characteristic Description Site area 170.82 hectares (Lot 17: 63.12 ha, Lot 22: 107.7 ha) Existing land use Tourist Attraction (KUR-Cow Barnwell Farm)

-Site characteristic Description Infrastructure • Services The site is connected to electricity.
+Site characteristic Description Site area 70.82 hectares (Lot 17: 63.12 ha, Lot 22: 107.7 ha) Existing land use KUR-Cow Barnwell Farm: Animal Husbandry Animal Keeping Tourist Attraction Infrastructure • Services The site is connected to electricity.
 Water supply is provided by bores.
 Wastewater treatment is provided on-site utilising bio-cycle systems. • Access Accessed via Barnwell Road Environment Topography The site is noted to contain Hill and Slope Area, as mapped on Council's Hill and Slope overlay mapping.
-Development is proposed to the south of the dam located in the north of Lot 22.
-Existing vegetation The site is noted to contain regulated vegetation.
-Development is proposed on cleared land and does not require the clearing of any regulated or native vegetation EMR/CLR The site is not identified on the Contaminated Land Register ('CLR'), or the Environmental Management Register ('EMR') Other • Easements The site is not burdened by any easements.
+Existing vegetation The site contains regulated vegetation.
+The proposed land use does not require the clearing of any regulated or native vegetation EMR/CLR The site is not identified on the Contaminated Land Register ('CLR'), or the Environmental Management Register ('EMR') Other • Easements The site is not burdened by any easements.